 - Jewellery Must Be Removed

-We have a uniform swap shop in school that can be accessed ant any time by speaking to Mrs Phillips.
+We have a uniform swap shop in school that can be accessed at any time by speaking to Mrs Phillips.
 We also hold a parent coffee morning on the last Friday of every half-term where the swap shop will be out for parents to use freely.
+There’s a range of uniform in all sizes, all freshly washed.

 Free PE Shirt

 On entry into school, we provide ALL children with a FREE Churchfield PE shirt.
-This can be worn for PE and trips in warmer weather, but children can also wear a plain white t-shirt.
+This can be worn for PE and trips in warmer weather, but children can also wear a plain white t-shirt if they wish.

 The following items are not allowed to be worn in school.
 If pupils are wearing any of these items, they will be asked to remove them and parents contacted.

-- T-Shirts, tracksuit tops and hoodies for normal school uniform.
+- T-Shirts, tracksuit tops and hoodies for normal school uniform (unless a leavers’ hoodie)

 - Pupils may wear one small pair of stud earrings, but these must be able to be removed independently for PE.
-Any piercings must be done at the start of the summer holidays so that they have time to heal over the 6 weeks break.
-No other jewellery is permitted in school.
+Any piercings must be done at the start of the summer holidays so that they have time to heal over the 6 weeks break